andresguanipa/andresguanipa/README.md

 [![Generic badge](https://img.shields.io/badge/Sequelize-✓-brightgreen.svg?style=flat&labelColor=106d9f)](https://sequelize.org/)

-🏃‍ At the moment, I'm studying Redux and React Native and then I would like to study Next.JS
+🏃‍ At the moment, I'm studying React Native and then I would like to study Next.JS

 <br>